Garage Conversions – The Ultimate Guide to Design, Planning & Costs

 Ultimately, the cost of a garage conversion will depend on the kind of space you’re creating and the quality of finish you want to achieve.
 Kitting your conversion out with a kitchen, bathroom or utility could add another £2,000-£3,000 in plumbing and electrical work – plus whatever you choose to spend on furniture and fittings.

-These following bullet points are key to note when calculating costs:
+These following bullet points are key to note when calculating costs for garage conversions:

 • Planning applications will add to your budget – scroll up to find out how much it costs to make a planning application.